► PSA and GM takeover deal confirmed

 GM has been in advanced stages of a sale of Opel once before, until an eleventh-hour board meeting called off a deal with Canadian automotive parts manufacturer Magna International in 2009.

-What happens to Vauxhall’s Ellesmere Port plant if PSA buys Opel?
+What's likely to happen to Vauxhall’s Ellesmere Port plant now that PSA is buying Opel?

 That’s not the case for GM, which manufactures the current-generation Astra at its Cheshire factory.
 Looming Brexit has thrown a massive spanner in the works of GM Europe’s turnaround plan, and it’s bound to have influenced the discussions with PSA.

-The Ellesmere Port problem could end-up in Carlos Tavares’ in-tray – should PSA conclude the deal for Opel/Vauxhall.
+The Ellesmere Port problem will end up in Carlos Tavares’ in-tray, now that PSA is in the driving seat at Opel/Vauxhall.